How can you choose the right protein powder for PCOS?

-In addition to the benefits of whey protein with weight loss and the gym, there are significant health benefits associated with the protein.
+In addition to the benefits of whey protein with PCOS weight loss and the gym, there are significant health benefits associated with the protein.
 Whey fights cancers, particularly prostate and colon cancers.
 Consuming the protein in a shake form has shown to reduce episodes of depression.
 Whey can benefit your immune system and fight off colds and illnesses.
 A decrease in total cholesterol, as well as LDL cholesterol, has been reported.
 It also has significant advantages in lowering blood pressure.

-Finally, whey protein is naturally gluten free.
+Finally, whey protein is naturally gluten-free.

 What other choices are there?

 … for those looking to shed unwanted kilos, to boost their intake of this important macronutrient, to improve hormonal balance and to be well.

 From PCOS to perfect health, with love,